PaloAltoNetworks/terraform-google-swfw-modules/examples/cloud_ngfw/README.md

 With the default variable values - the topology consists of:
   - A VPC network with one subnet
+  - A service account used by the Linux VMs
   - One client VM instance named "client-vm"
   - One web server VM instance named "web-server-vm"
   - A Cloud NGFW endpoint associated with the VPC network and zone